smyleeface/TheWikiGame/README.md

 > **NOTE**: If your lambda function spirals out of control, you can delete the function.
 The lambda function can be quickly redeployed using lash.

-## 3rd Level - Add Links Intelligently! (sort of..)
+## 3rd Level - Add Links Intelligently! (sort of...)
 Instead of grabbing the first few links and queueing them into the dynamo table, queue the links that have the most links.
-For example, if analyzing the article, Apple, grab the link on [Fruits](https://en.wikipedia.org/wiki/Fruit) rather than on [Oral Allergy Syndromes](https://en.wikipedia.org/wiki/Oral_allergy_syndrome), as the page on Fruits has much more links to potentially match the Destination article.
+For example, if analyzing the article, [Apple](https://en.wikipedia.org/wiki/Apple), grab the link on [Fruits](https://en.wikipedia.org/wiki/Fruit) rather than on [1-Methylcyclopropene](https://en.wikipedia.org/wiki/1-Methylcyclopropene), as the page on Fruits has much more links to potentially match the Destination article.

 > **NOTE**: The lambda function is defaulted to a **30 second timeout**.
 You can modify this in Module.yml and redeploy.
 If your lambda function is taking a long time to iterate through all the links, consider being more aggressive with the FilterLink function in HelperFunctions.